Monthly Travel Indicators Summary - August 2024

 Macroeconomic

-- The overall inflation rate and subset of energy and gas prices remained under control, declining again this month.
-Jobs, unemployment, and consumer confidence indicators were also signaled the economy was in solid shape for the month.
+- The overall inflation rate and subset of energy and gas prices remained under control, declining again this month at the national level.
+Jobs, unemployment, and consumer confidence indicators continued to signal a strong economy with no recession in sight.

-- Inflation remained below the 3% mark declining to 2.6% in August.
-The national average retail price for a gallon of gas was $3.51 (vs. $3.60 the previous month).
-The California equivalent price was $4.45 (compared to $4.59 the preceding month).
+- Inflation remained below the 3% mark declining to 2.4% in September.
+The national average retail price for a gallon of gas was $3.34 (vs. $3.51 the previous month).
+The California equivalent price was $4.57 (up slightly compared to $4.45 the preceding month).

-- The University of Michigan tracked U.S. consumer sentiment on the economy to 67.8, up somewhat from the measurement in July.
+- The University of Michigan tracked U.S. consumer sentiment on the economy to 69, up slightly from the measurement in August.

 Consumer Sentiment

-- More than a third of American travelers (38%) and nearly half of California travelers (46%) said they were considering international leisure travel in the next 12 months.
-The U.S. measure has steadily increased over the summer months while the California resident measure declined in August
+- Four out of ten American travelers (40%) and nearly half of California travelers (46%) said they were considering international leisure travel in the next 12 months.
+The U.S. measure reached another peak high in September.

 Lodging

-- Group room demand in the state was up 2% relative to August 2023.
-The Gold Country region saw group room demand increase by 50% year over year for the month.
+- Group room demand in the state was up a robust 7% relative to September 2023.
+Orange County saw group room demand increase by 35% year over year for the month.

-- The occupancy rate for short-term vacation rentals in the state was 59%, up 3% year over year, and ADRs were up 12%, leading to a +15% increase in RevPAR year over year.
+- The occupancy rate for short-term vacation rentals in the state was 51%, down 4% year over year, but ADRs were up 11%, leading to a +6% increase in RevPAR year over year.

 Airlift